togetherland/board/README.md

 ## Display
 > You can login http://testland.orientsoft.cn:30000 to look at the webset;
 > You must input the true channel such as(pushcolumn_test,pusharea_test,pushpie_test,pushline_NewYork,pushline_London,pushline_Berlin....)
+> And you must remember that start the pushserver before you start the board.you can push server in /board/redisReader/testPublist.js  you can run use **`node testPublish.js`**
 > You may find **`some function are not available`**,and please be **`in patience`**,I will realize them quickly！
 ## Dependencies

 > If you're developing under Windows, see docs to setup，and the following steps are for linux.